osrf/gazebo_tutorials/dem/tutorial.md

 #Tutorial: Using Digital Elevation Models#

 A Digital Elevation Model (DEM) is a 3D representation of a terrain's surface that does not include any objects like buildings or vegetation.
 DEMs are frequently created by using a combination of sensors, such as LIDAR, radar, or cameras.
-The terrain elevations for ground positions are sampled at regularly-spaced horizontal intervals. [http://en.wikipedia.org/wiki/Digital_elevation_model Wikipedia] is a good resource for getting more details about DEMs.
+The terrain elevations for ground positions are sampled at regularly-spaced horizontal intervals.
+[Wikipedia](http://en.wikipedia.org/wiki/Digital_elevation_model) is a good resource for getting more details about DEMs.

 The term DEM is just a generic denomination,  not a specific format.
 In fact, the DEMs can be represented as a grid of elevations (raster) or as a vector-based triangular irregular network (TIN).
-Currently, Gazebo only supports raster data in the supported formats available in [http://www.gdal.org/ GDAL].
+Currently, Gazebo only supports raster data in the supported formats available in [GDAL](http://www.gdal.org/).

 The main motivation to support DEMs in Gazebo is to be able to simulate a realistic terrain.
 Rescue or agriculture applications might be interested in testing their robot behaviors using a simulated terrain that matches the real world.